Order Your JR Pass

 You don't produce the world's first novel without gaining a serious literary heritage.
 Japan's love affair with books and the written word goes back centuries and continues in the 21st Century.
 The Japanese word 'Otaku' was originally used to describe people whose passionate interests prevented them leaving the house and it is often applied to the country's many book lovers, especially manga.
 While Tokyo, in particular, has become a world-renowned destination for literary geeks, the rest of Japan has much to offer and many literary locations to visit, thanks to the country's long and proud literary heritage.

 It is understood that writing was introduced to Japan via Korea in the 5th Century.
 Two historical records, the Kojiki and Nihon Shoki, date back to the 8th Century and are believed to be the oldest surviving Japanese texts.
-The world’s first novel, The Tale of Genji, was written in the 11th Century and we’ll talk in more detail about that text, and how you can visit the town featured in the novel, below.
+The world's first novel, The Tale of Genji, was written in the 11th Century and we'll talk in more detail about that text, and how you can visit the town featured in the novel, below.
 In the modern era, Japanese literature has continued to go from strength to strength.
 In the Meiji Period (1868-1912), the influence of international books helped shape the direction of 20th Century Japanese writing.
-Key authors included Higuchi Ichiyo – one of Japan’s first prominent female writers of the modern era, Natsume Soseki (Botchan) and Miyazawa Kenji (Night on the Galactic Railroad).
-More recently, writers such as Kawabata Yasunari and Oe Kenzaburo have both won the Nobel Prize for Literature, while Haruki Murakami became one of the world’s most renowned and acclaimed authors following the worldwide success of his novel, Norwegian Wood, in 1987.
-We’ll have more on Murakami below and a full guide to seeing Murakami’s Japan in a future blog post.
+Key authors included Higuchi Ichiyo – one of Japan's first prominent female writers of the modern era, Natsume Soseki (Botchan) and Miyazawa Kenji (Night on the Galactic Railroad).
+More recently, writers such as Kawabata Yasunari and Oe Kenzaburo have both won the Nobel Prize for Literature, while Haruki Murakami became one of the world's most renowned and acclaimed authors following the worldwide success of his novel, Norwegian Wood, in 1987.
+For a closer look at the country's writers past and present, see our guide to Famous Japanese Writers.

 The Tale of Genji